geoman-io/maplibre-geoman-docs/docs/index.md

 Supports Markers, CircleMarkers, Polylines, Polygons, Circles, Rectangles, ImageOverlays, LayerGroups, GeoJSON, MultiLineStrings and MultiPolygons

 Features _not_ available in the free version are marked with a star (⭐).

-## **Launching Soon**

-The Free and Pro version of MapLibre-Geoman will be available soon.
-It will include additional features and premium support.
-Stay tuned!